 The complete nutrition resources list.
 Camp Shane’s place for the tools you need to reach your goals and maintain them.

-As soon as your child departs camp, we email you The Camp Shane At Home Booklet.
-This booklet was created by many nutrition and fitness experts working at camp and will provide incredibly helpful information on:
+As soon as your child departs camp, we email you the Camp Shane At Home Booklet.
+This booklet was created by numerous nutrition and fitness experts working at camp and will provide incredibly helpful information on:

-- Nutrition – information such as the basics of eating smarter, reading food labels, learning the myplate system and much more.
+- Nutrition – the basics of nutrition and eating smarter, reading food labels, learning the myplate system & much more.

 - Cooking – cooking healthy meals and snacks is the number one secret to losing weight!
-Our At Home Booklet offers tons of recipes and cooking ideas to get you started.
+We offer tons of recipes and cooking ideas to get you started.

 - Fitness – diet alone won’t do it.
-Our At Home Booklet offers details on the benefits of exercise to lose weight, keeping it off and staying healthy and ideas on how to keep the exercise going after camp.
+You get details on the benefits of exercise to lose weight, keeping it off and staying healthy, plus we provide ideas on how to keep the exercise going after camp.

-- Tools – Our Booklet provides interactive calculates to help you track weight, heart rates, calories; all designed to help you reach your goals.
+- Tools – interactive programs to help you track weight, heart rates, calories; all designed to help you reach your goals.

 www.cnpp.usda.gov: Find all the most current nutrition information and links to other interesting nutrition websites.